google/open-location-code/visualbasic/README.md

 This decodes the passed Open Location Code, and returns an `OLCArea` data structure, which has the following fields:

-* `LatLo`: The latitude of the south-west corner of the code area.
+* `latLo`: The latitude of the south-west corner of the code area.
-* `LngLo`: The longitude of the south-west corner of the code area.
+* `lngLo`: The longitude of the south-west corner of the code area.
-* `LatCenter`: The latitude of the center of the code area.
+* `latCenter`: The latitude of the center of the code area.
-* `LngCenter`: The longitude of the center of the code area.
+* `lngCenter`: The longitude of the center of the code area.
-* `LatHi`: The latitude of the north-east corner of the code area.
+* `latHi`: The latitude of the north-east corner of the code area.
-* `LngHi`: The longitude of the north-east corner of the code area.
+* `lngHi`: The longitude of the north-east corner of the code area.
-* `CodeLength`: The number of digits in the code.
+* `codeLength`: The number of digits in the code.

 ```
 OLCDecode2Array(code)